Tuesday, June 20, 2023

 One of the most famous rituals associated with the temple is the Rath Yatra, or the Chariot Festival.
 It takes place annually, usually in the month of June or July, and attracts a massive gathering of devotees from all over the world.
 During the Rath Yatra, the deities of Lord Jagannath, Lord Balabhadra, and Devi Subhadra are taken out of the temple in grand processions and placed on massive chariots.
 The chariots are pulled by devotees through the streets of Puri, symbolizing the journey of the deities to their aunt's place.
 The Rath Yatra is a vibrant and joyous celebration, and it is believed that participating in the festival can bring blessings and spiritual fulfillment.

-at the Puri Jagannath Temple throughout the year.
+Apart from the Rath Yatra, there are numerous other festivals and rituals celebrated at the Puri Jagannath Temple throughout the year.
 These include the Chandan Yatra, Snana Yatra, Anasara, and Nabakalebara, each with its own significance and elaborate rituals.

 The Puri Jagannath Temple holds immense cultural and spiritual significance for Hindus.
 It is considered one of the four major pilgrimage sites (Char Dham) in India, along with Badrinath, Dwarka, and Rameswaram.
 The temple is regarded as the spiritual abode of Lord Jagannath and is believed to grant salvation to its devotees.
 It is also an important center for the study of Vaishnavism and Hindu philosophy.